infernojs/inferno/README.md

 Writing code should be fun.
 Browsers are getting more advanced and the technologies being supported are growing by the week.
 It's about time a framework offered more fun without compromising performance.

-## In development
+## Early Stages

-Inferno is still in early development and there are still many missing features and optimisations to be had.
-Do not use this framework in production environments until a stable release has been stated.
-Features that still need to be completed:
+Inferno is still in early development and there are still many missing features and optimizations to be made.
+Don't use this framework in production just yet.

-- Refs needs adding
-- Lifecycle events need finishing
+## Todo

-- Universal/isomorphic features
+- implement refs
-- There is no API documentation or general documentation available
+- implement lifecycle methods
+- implement strict isomorphism
+- add API docs
+- add more examples

 ![alt Supported by Browserstack](http://infernojs.org/browserstack.svg)